makersacademy/chitter-challenge/README-2.md

-# Chitter
+# The 411

-This project is a small clone of Twitter that allows users to post messages to a public stream.
+This project is the 80's answer to Twitter, allowing users to post messages to a public stream.

 ## Contents
 - [User stories](#user-stories)